-Online This page and all documents related to this course are available for download on http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/cs82010/cs82010_spr13.php home page for this class.
+Online This page and all documents related to this course are available for download on my website in the home page for this class.
 In addition, students will be given accounts on a server (as yet to be determined) that will act as a repository for example programs and as a means by which to work on and submit projects for the class.